Compare internet from over 50 providers in our broadband engine.

 Opening your electricity bill is never fun, especially when it keeps getting bigger year after year.
 We've put together a guide with tips for how you can manage your household energy consumption, find the right provider and contract, and push your electricity costs down.

-To help get you started on your energy saving journey, here are our summer tips to guide you on a path to saving your pennies.
+To help get you started on your energy saving journey, here are our tips to guide you on a path to saving your pennies, especially if you need to spend more time at home during the coronavirus pandemic.

 The first step to managing your energy bill is to understand where the costs are coming from, so you can start working to reduce them.
 Here are some of the main factors that affect your bill: